Alan Catello Grazioso: Personal life

 Grazioso grew up in New Haven, Connecticut.
 His father, Cal Grazioso, was a union crane operator with Local 478 in Connecticut.
-His mother, Dee Grazioso, worked as an administrator for the Yale School of Medicine for over 25 years.
+His mother, Dee Grazioso, was an administrator for the Yale School of Medicine for over 25 years.
 He attended Notre Dame High School where he played varsity baseball, served as class treasurer and yearbook photographer before graduating in 1987.
-During Grazioso's sophomore year at Northeastern University, he took a full-time six-month "co-op" position at NPR in Washington, DC.